-Shake Shack fans call this THE BEST burger in the world (perhaps In-N-Out fans have differing things to say), and the fast-casual restaurant has become an institution of sorts to visit for foodies.
+Shake Shack fans call this THE BEST burger in the world (perhaps In-N-Out fans and others have differing things to say), and the fast-casual restaurant has become an institution of sorts to visit for foodies.

 Not too bad for this used-to-be humble hot dog cart which started in Madison Square Park.

 The burger chain was awarded licensing rights to Korean F&B conglomerate SPC Group to set up a Shake Shack in Singapore.

 The group is also behind bakery brand Paris Baguette, and known for introducing global brands to the Korean market including Baskin Robbins, Dunkin’ Donuts, Caffe Pascucci, LINA’s and Jamba Juice.
 (Maison de PB at JEWEL Changi Airport located just opposite Shake Shack is also opened by the same group.)

 5 burgers will be offered for a start, including ShackBurger, SmokeShack, ‘Shroom Burger, Shack Stack, and Hamburger.
 Here are some of Shake Shack Singapore highlights:

 ShackBurger ($9.20 for single, $12.90 for double)